Toyota Corolla: Japan, Europe, Australasia, and others (E120)

+Asia and Americas (E130)

 In mid-2001, the E120 Corolla Altis was released.
 It had a refreshed look and was slightly longer and wider than the E120 for other markets, but with similar body panels and interior.
 The Altis was sold in Southeast Asia, India, and Taiwan.
 India received a de-tuned version of the 1ZZ-FE and was comparatively slower than its rivals.

 The North American release was delayed until March 2002 (for the 2003 model year).
-The E130 was sold in North America from 2003 to 2008.
-It had similar look to the Corolla Altis sold in Southeast Asia.
+The E130 was sold in North America from 2003, It had similar look to the Corolla Altis sold in Southeast Asia.
 The E120 continued in parallel in separate markets to the E130.

-The station wagon model is called the Corolla Fielder in Japan.
-Production in Japan ended in January 2007 (for Corolla Runx and Allex), but production in North America continued until October 2007.
+Production in North America continued until October 2007 for the 2007 model year.

+The E130 wagon was sold exclusive in South America has an E130 front bumper and an E120 rear bumper.

 Production continued in China as the Corolla EX until February 2017.